Special Education Law FAQs

-A free appropriate public education (FAPE) is to be provided to children with disabilities receiving special education by local school districts.
+What is a free appropriate public education (FAPE)?
+FAPE is to be provided to children with disabilities receiving special education by local school districts.
 This part of the IDEA has been the subject of much litigation to clarify what that term means.
 Essentially, it means that the school district is not required to maximize your child's potential but any program must be individualized for your child's needs and provide at least some educational benefit.

-Child Find which means the school district has an obligation to locate, identify and evaluate all children with disabilities even if they are not attending public school.
+What is Child Find?
+Child find means the school district has an obligation to locate, identify and evaluate all children with disabilities even if they are not attending public school.
 This includes children who are being home-schooled, those attending private schools and children not yet enrolled in school.

-Individualized Education Program (IEP).
+What is an Individualized Education Program (IEP)?
 This is a document prepared by the IEP team (which includes the parents and, if applicable, the student) after a meeting.
 As the name implies, the IEP should be designed to meet your child’s individual needs.
 It is not designed to meet district policy nor should it represent what the district usually does or offers to students with a certain disability.
 Parent input in these meetings is critical to this process.

 If you feel as though the school district is not considering your input please contact our office.

-An Independent Educational Evaluation (IEE) at district expense if you do not agree with the findings of the school district.
+What is an Independent Educational Evaluation (IEE)?
+This is an evaluation at district expense if you do not agree with the findings of the school district.
 Although the school district may provide you a list of potential evaluators, they are not permitted to restrict your choice or evaluators to people on their list.
 If you request an IEE from the school district, the IDEA does not permit the district to just refuse an IEE.
 The district must either grant the IEE or file a due process complaint to determine that its evaluation was proper.